yii2mod/collection/README.md

 #####```pluck()```

-Get the values of a given key:
+The `pluck` method retrieves all of the collection values for a given key:
 ```php
 $collection = new Collection([
     ['product_id' => 'prod-100', 'name' => 'Desk'],